kisliakovsky/EventRegistrator/README.md

-# EventObserver
+# EventRegistrator
-EventObserver is a library that allow collecting statistics on some events.
+EventRegistrator is a library that allow collecting statistics on some events.